 The most common cause of large legs is obesity or more specifically being overweight from an excess deposition of fat throughout your body.
 Obesity leads to more deposition of fat in the abdomen, especially internally in the visceral organs.
 These are the organs below the stomach muscle and include the liver, omentum, kidneys, and retroperitoneal space.
 Obesity also leads to increased fat deposition under the skin or subcutaneously.

 Obesity is characterized by a much greater deposition of fat in the internal spaces versus the subcutaneous spaces.
 Obesity is very common in the US and the developed world.
 According to an article by the Harvard School of Public Health, roughly two out of three U.S. adults are overweight or obese (69 percent) and one out of three are obese (36 percent) .
-Women can have obesity and lipedema together, but with pure obesity, the distribution of fat is primarily on the trunk and much less on the arms and legs.
+Women can have obesity and lipedema together, but with pure obesity, the distribution of fat is primarily on the trunk and much less on the lipedema ankles, legs and arms.
 Most primary obesity is caused by an excess calorie intake greater than calorie expenditure.

 There are some endocrine and metabolic causes for secondary obesity .
 Endocrine disorders such as hypothyroidism, gonadal disorders, insulin disorders pituitary disorders, and Cushing’s Syndrome and genetic disorders such as Prader-Willi syndrome, all of which can cause secondary obesity .